 We’re back with another deconstruction, this time with our Head of Education and Development and master of Track Deconstructions, Ski Oakenfull.
 In this video, Ski breaks down Bronski Beat’s classic hit, ‘Smalltown Boy’.
 If you’re new here and not familiar with what a deconstruction entails, it’s where we take a well-known track, break it down to its core elements and recreate it before your very eyes.
+Want to get your hands on the project file from this deconstruction?
+Head here – it will only cost you your email address.

 ‘Smalltown Boy’ was released in 1982 via Forbidden Fruit (a UK sub-label of London Records) and appears on the duo’s debut album, The Age of Consent.
 The track garnered homegrown and global success peaking at no. 3 in the UK charts as well as no. 1 the Netherlands and Belgium and reaching the top ten in Australia, Canada, France and more.